Financial Aid Resources for Graduate Students

 For information and details about administrative, programmatic, and research assistantships,

 visit our graduate assistantships page or call Graduate Admissions at 800-723-9515 or

 518-564-4723.
 All assistantships have a February 15 application deadline for the fall semester.

 Penfield Fellowship in Education

 The Melissa Lahtinen Penfield Memorial Graduate Foundation Fellowship is awarded annually to a full-time matriculated student in a Master's program in Education.
 For additional information, contact the Teacher Education Office at 518-564-2125.

 New York State Aid

 EOP/HEOP/Seek Graduate Tuition Waiver

 Graduates of New York State public or private colleges who participated in the EOP, SEEK, or HEOP programs as undergraduates are eligible for a graduate grant.
 Student must be matriculated in a Master's degree program and earning their first graduate degree; graduate certificate programs are not eligible.
 Amounts vary with available funds.
-Tuition grant applications are available in the Plattsburgh Graduate Admissions Office and must be filed prior to each semester of full-time attendance.

 Graduate Diversity Fellowships